CodyFlame/CodyFire/README.md

 The lib which will convert your massive API calls code into the awesome convenient and easy maintainable controllers!

-Use Codable struct for everything related to API requests, for such things like:
+Use Codable models for everything related to API requests:
 - payload
 - multipart payload
 - url query
 - response
+Wondered?
+That's only little part of what you get from this lib! 🍻

 ### Quick examples